Privacy Virtual Cards

 Skimming requires the presence of a plastic card, but only briefly.
 It occurs when criminals steal card information from unsuspecting victims using skimmers, small devices designed to capture a card’s magnetic stripe or chip data.

-Familiarize yourself with common skimming methods:
+Familiarize yourself with how debit card information is stolen through different common skimming methods:

 Method How It Works